 The course covers the fundamentals of regression analysis.
 The course begins with a brief review of the necessary ingredients from probability and statistics.
-From day one, students will learn the basic functionality of the statistical software package Stata, starting with the generation of descriptive statistics and graphics.
 Coverage of the linear regression model and regression diagnostics constitutes the core of the course.
 Once a firm understanding of basic models is attained, we move on to some more advanced regression techniques, including, but not limited to, non-linear regression, models with limited dependent variables, panel data analysis, and the evaluation of causal relationships.